 What Is an SSCC (Serial Shipping Container Code) Label?

-An SSCC (Serial Shipping Container Code) is a unique identifier for tracking shipping containers or logistics units.
+An SSCC (Serial Shipping Container Code) label is a unique 18-digit barcode identifier that tracks shipping containers throughout the supply chain.
+Each code is used only once and contains your company prefix, serial reference, and check digit—making every shipment uniquely traceable from origin to destination.
 It’s an essential part of the SSCC GS1 system, a globally recognized standard that ensures smooth supply chain operations and allows businesses to monitor freight movement from the point of origin to the final destination.
 Its barcode format makes it easy to scan and process at various checkpoints.

 Each SSCC number is assigned to a single shipment and must never be reused.
 Reusing SSCCs can cause tracking errors, misrouted shipments, and confusion in warehouse systems.
 Keeping each shipment’s SSCC unique helps maintain accurate and reliable shipping records.